-Salmon Cakes with Avocado Tartar Sauce is a quick, easy, and healthy dinner recipe made with fresh salmon.
+Salmon Cakes is a quick, easy, and healthy dinner recipe made with fresh salmon.
 And if you make small salmon patties they are perfect for a party appetizer.

 These salmon cakes are super tender and flavorful.
 They are beautifully crisp on the outside (without using any flour!) and moist inside.
 Plus, you don't have to cook the salmon first.
 I'll tell you why I make them with raw salmon in just a minute.
 Spoiler alert: it makes the best salmon patties!

 Not only are these easy to make for a quick weeknight meal, but they're also great for meal-prep.
 Pack the leftovers with some of the avocado tartare and a handful of salad greens and lunch is made.